Chapter 3.5 – Ports and the Circular Economy

 • Financial assistance to fund the necessary cleanup efforts can provide developers with the necessary liability assurance to invest in redeveloping these areas.

+Brownfields can also play a role in the energy transition in ports.
 Energy generation from renewable sources is not affected by contaminated soil, groundwater, or air.
 When a property with environmental contamination is in various stages of remediation, the land can be used to house solar panels (brightfields) and wind farms (windfields).
 Thus, brownfields can be reused for renewable energy generation.

-Next to greenfield and brownfield port development projects, port sites can also accommodate retrofit projects whereby the equipment, installations, and buildings on an existing site are upgraded to meet contemporary market or sustainability standards.
+Next to greenfield and brownfield port development projects, port sites can also accommodate retrofit projects, whereby the equipment, installations, and buildings on an existing site are upgraded to meet contemporary market or sustainability standards.
 Typical examples include:

 • The transition from a conventional container terminal to a fully or semi-automated terminal by replacing manned yard equipment with automated stacking cranes (ASC) and automated guided vehicles (AGV) for horizontal transport.